Some Low Cost Book Marketing Tips

 Book Banner Ads

 I have banners for each of my books and even a banner that includes all my novels together.
 They should include covers and where to find your books.
 A short pitch or blurb could be included.
 It doesn’t hurt to have an eye-catching cover to work with.
-Some have been created on Canva while others I’ve paid someone to create.
-If the banner ad indicates the book is available on Amazon then providing a link isn’t necessary.
+Some have been created on Canva, while others I’ve paid someone to create.
+If the banner ad indicates the book is available on Amazon, then providing a link isn’t necessary.

 Share Reviews